Lifestyle Changes to Manage Scleroderma

 - Avoid exposure to cold, including air conditioning.

-- Do not smoke .
-Smoking will make your symptoms worse because it causes blood vessels to become even narrower.
+smoke.
+Smoking will make your symptoms worse because it causes blood vessels to narrow.

 Improve Your Skin’s Health